-Studying the variability of biological shapes is an old problem (cf. the remarkable book "On Shape and Growth" by D'Arcy Thompson [39]).
-Significant efforts have been made since that time to develop a theory for statistical shape analysis, one can refer to [15] for a good synthesis, to a specific special issue of Neuroimage [40] or more recently to the first international workshop on the Mathematical Foundations of Computational Anatomy organized by Xavier Pennec and Sarang Joshi at MICCAI'2006 [29].
+Studying the variability of biological shapes is an old problem (cf. the remarkable book "On Growth and Form" by D'Arcy Thompson [40]).
+Significant efforts have been made since that time to develop a theory of statistical shape analysis, refer to [15] for a good synthesis, to a specific special issue of Neuroimage [41] or more recently to the first international workshop on the Mathematical Foundations of Computational Anatomy organized by Xavier Pennec and Sarang Joshi at MICCAI'2006 [30].

 Computational Anatomy lies at the intersection of geometry, statistics and medical image analysis.
-A 3 stage approach to compute statistics on anatomical shapes is proposed by M. Miller in [26]: 1) construction from medical images of anatomically representative manifolds based on feature points, curves, surfaces and volumes); 2) assignment of a point to point correspondence between these manifolds (possibly through a restricted class of geometric transformations, e.g. rigid, affine, diffeomorphism); 3) generation of probability laws of anatomical variation from these correspondences.
+A three-stage approach to computing statistics on anatomical shapes was proposed by M. Miller in [27]: 1) construction from medical images of anatomically representative manifolds based on feature points, curves, surfaces and volumes); 2) assignment of a point-to-point correspondence between these manifolds (possibly through a restricted class of geometric transformations, e.g. rigid, affine, diffeomorphism); and 3) generation of probability laws of anatomical variation from these correspondences.

-We provide below an illustration of a similar approach applied to the study of the variability of some brain cortical structures.
+We provide below an illustration of a similar approach applied to the study of the variability of certain brain cortical structures.
 Through a longstanding collaboration5 with the LONI research group of UCLA (Pr.
-Paul Thompson), we developed a method to study the variability of the so called sulcal lines which are defined by neuroanatomists at the bottom of brain cortical foldings.
-These lines can be extracted and labeled manually by experts (this is the case here on a database of 700 subjects), or automatically by expert systems like the one developed at CEA by the group of J.F.
-Mangin [34].
+Paul Thompson), we developed a method to study the variability of the so-called sulcal lines, which are defined by neuroanatomists as the bottoms of brain cortical foldings.
+These lines can be extracted and labeled manually by experts (in our case on a database of 700 subjects), or automatically by expert systems such as the one developed at CEA by the group led by J.F.
+Mangin [35].

 Figure 5 shows a typical set of sulcal lines extracted on the cortical surface of a brain of the LONI database.
-With V. Arsigny and P. Fillard we developed an original approach to register all the images of the database in a common reference frame after an affine normalization, followed by an individual registration of all homologous sulcal lines together.
-This allowed us to compute for each sulcal line an average sulcal line, and along each of these lines a local measure of variability under the form of covariance matrix computed at regularly sampled points.
+Together with V. Arsigny6 and P. Fillard, we developed an original approach to register all the images of the database to a common reference frame after an affine normalization, followed by an individual alignment of all homologous sulcal lines.
+This enabled us to compute for each sulcal line an average sulcal line, and along each of these lines a local measure of